 There are a few things that you need to consider.

-And that’s that!
-If you pass these prerequisites, it’s time to start selling on Instagram!
+If you pass these prerequisites, it’s time to start selling from Instagram!
 Here’s how:

 Create a catalog of products on Facebook Business Manager